abdelrahmangamall/C-/README.md

-# C# Principles Repository
+# C# Fundamentals Repository

-Welcome to the **C# Principles Repository**!
+Welcome to the C# Principles Repository!
 This project contains various C# applications demonstrating fundamental programming concepts and principles using the C# language.
 Each folder corresponds to a specific topic or principle, showcasing examples and best practices.

 ## Project Organization